 Improve Your Smile with Our Crown Lengthening Procedure

-At Portal Cypress Family Dentistry and Orthodontics, we offer crown lengthening procedure to enhance the health of your gum tissue.
+At Portal Cypress Dentistry, we offer crown lengthening procedure to enhance the health of your gum tissue.
 The procedure also helps to prepare your mouth for other procedures and corrects a gummy smile.

 During a crown lengthening procedure, our periodontist will expose more of your natural teeth to give you a broader, more confident smile.
 The periodontist will also reshape excess gum and bone tissues.

 Crown lengthening is a dental surgery done by an experienced periodontist to expose the greater part of your tooth.
 The procedure can also be done when excess gum covers a bigger part of your teeth, bone tissue, or both.

 During the procedure, we remove gum tissue and bone around your tooth to expose the covered tooth.
 The procedure can be done on a single tooth, several teeth, or an entire gum line.